kammitama5/kammitama5.github.io/_posts/2021-01-16-Sunday-January-16th.md

   contribution and what you had to say!
 I would highly highly recommend attending!
 - I also attended the Jane Street PhD Symposium, and made friends with a bunch of PhDs!
 I cannot speak much about what we learned over the two days, but I can legimately say that Jane Street has brilliant employees.
 My impression is that persons there were also incredibly humble and intellectually curious.
 Between M2L and Jane Street's PhD Symposium, I was in intellectual curiosity *heaven*.
+I legitimately had moments this week where I met persons and thought "wow, what that person does is COOL!", and imagined what it might be to do work like that, too.
+It made me smile.
 - I attended a bit of Real World Crypto 2021 ([RWC](https://rwc.iacr.org/)), which was also very fun!
 This was also a great group!
 I spent this evening reading the Signal App paper, and the PrivateStats paper from the conference.
 - I started my Stanford class, which I have been auditing since Monday.
 It's great, and it's on internet-scale consensus and blockchain.
 I had to miss